-In order to ensure a quality build, an orderly construction process and to reduce impact on neighbours, the following requirements must be met during construction:
+To ensure a quality build, an orderly construction process and to reduce impact on neighbours, the following requirements must be met during construction:

-- Construction works must comply with all Shire policies, regulations, and strata bylaws. - Ensure all trades and contractors are aware of sustainability infrastructure requirements, e.g., correct installation of insulation, correct location of rainwater tank inlet, correct placement of PV array, etc. - The site must be kept clean at all times during construction to minimise impact on neighbours.
-All rubbish must be disposed of off-site. - The lot must be maintained prior and during construction, with grass cut, weeds and rubbish removed. - Earthworks are to be managed carefully, and dust is to be controlled. - Storage of all plant and materials to be on the subject lot only (not on adjoining lots, open space or common property even if unoccupied). - Vehicle parking is not permitted on other lots, open space, median strips or other landscaped areas. - Existing vegetation is to be protected with tree protection barriers. - Stormwater is to be appropriately managed (sediment to be controlled and managed so it does not impact downstream swales). - Swales along road verges must be maintained and not obstructed or filled in, and cross-overs / culverts over swales must not be damaged.
+- Construction works must comply with all Shire policies, regulations, and strata bylaws. - Ensure all trades and contractors are aware of sustainability infrastructure requirements, e.g., correct installation of insulation, correct location of rainwater tank inlet and overflow, correct placement of PV array, etc. - The site must be kept clean at all times during construction to minimise impact on neighbours.
+All rubbish must be disposed of off-site and skip bins appropriately covered to ensure contents are adequately secured. - The lot must be maintained prior and during construction, with grass cut, weeds, rubbish removed and surface drainage maintained. - Earthworks are to be managed carefully, and dust is to be controlled. - Storage of all plant and materials to be on the subject lot only (not on adjoining lots, open space or common property even if unoccupied).
+Locations of site sheds, toilets, skip bins and sea containers must not impede vehicle sight lines or pedestrian pathways. - Vehicle parking is not permitted on other lots, open space, median strips, footpaths or other landscaped areas.
+Footpaths are not designed for heavy vehicle access and appropriate protection shall be implemented by trades and contractors to protect existing paths. - Existing vegetation and installed Street Tree planting shall be protected with tree protection barriers. - Stormwater is to be appropriately managed (sediment to be controlled and managed so it does not impact downstream swales) and in accordance with the overland - Swales along road verges must be maintained and not obstructed or filled in, and cross-overs / culverts over swales must not be damaged. - Ensure all trades and contractors are aware of existing public and private infrastructure locations in both the public and private (community garden) lands.
+Please conduct a Dial Before You Dig and refer to the relevant 'As Constructed Drawings' (see Appendix F). - Site topsoil that may be removed for house pad construction is a valuable resource.
+It should be retained on the private lot for use in gardens and matching house pads into existing ground levels, or appropriate locations within Ecovillage Commons land can be provided by the WEV Office. - Allowance for supply of construction water for all trades and contractors should be considered.
+WEV accepts no responsibility for supply of water for construction purposes.
+The ECL water supplied to community garden and garden plots is not permitted to be used for construction purposes.